b-faye/OneEncoder/README.md

 # Demo

-We suggest creating notebooks demo in the directory demo, utilizing pre-trained weights stored in the weights directory, where the addition operation is employed.
+Use colab demo in the directory Demo.